PaulGreenfieldOz/WorkingDogs/Kelpie_v2/README.md

 Properties/PublishProfiles directory, for both framework-dependent and AOT compilations.
 Small scripts are provided that will build Kelpie executables.
 The AOT builds have to be done on a system that is compatible with the intended execution targets as parts of the platform run-time are linked into the executables.
-Pre-built Kelpie code is provided for Windows and Linux, and .NET SDKs are available that will allow Kelpie to be built for both x64 and ARM macOS systems.
-The Linux code has been built on
+Pre-built Kelpie code is provided for Windows and Linux, and .NET SDKs are available from Microsoft that will allow Kelpie to be built for both x64 and ARM macOS systems.
+The Linux code has been built on both
-Ubuntu 18 (and 22 for v8) and tested on Ubuntu 22 and SUSE LES 15.
+Ubuntu 20 (glibc 2.31) and 24 (glibc 2.39) and tested on Ubuntu 24 and SUSE LES 15.

-The command `dotnet publish ./Kelpie_v2.csproj -c release /p:PublishProfile=Linux64DN6FDFolderProfile.pubxml` will build a framework-dependent x64 Linux Kelpie executable, and other versions can be build by changing the name of the profile file in the publish command.
+The command `dotnet publish ./Kelpie_v2.csproj -c release /p:PublishProfile=Linux64DN8FDFolderProfile.pubxml` will build a framework-dependent x64 Linux Kelpie executable, and other versions can be build by changing the name of the profile file in the publish command.

 ### Release notes

+### V2.3.4

+* Made the read extending/assembling phase multi-threaded and this is now much faster.
+* Multiple forward and reverse primers supported. e.g -f AGAGTTTGATCMTGGCTCAG,TTCYGKTTGATCCYGSCRGA -r TACNGNTACCTTGTTACGACTT for extracting both archaeal and bacterial full-length 16S in a single run.
+* Improvements to accuracy for low coverage and noisy data.
+Better use of paired-reads and read coverage to avoid excessive tree exploration and reduce the risk of chimeras with noisy data.
+* Paired-read code now ignores trivial pairs, coming from short pairs (poor DNA prep).

 ### V2.2.0